idlethreat/graylog-build/README.md

 * 0.0 - initial release
 * 0.1 - updated script to install latest MongoDB (3.4.7) from mongodb.org instead of using the older default 16.04 packages
+* 0.2 - updated script to install latest Graylog (2.3.1) as well as the latest Elasticsearch (5.5.2).
+ES install routine adjusted, new memory mapping items added, too.